Take part in the 'No Mow May' challenge

 What else can I do to help pollinators?

 Grow more flowers, shrubs and trees that provide pollen and nectar.
 Leave patches of land to grow wild, avoid disturbing nests and use less pesticides.

 Get some inspiration for activities to do on your own or with family.
-You won't be short of things to do at home or in the garden this spring.
+You won't be short of things to do this autumn.